thearticulatemagazine/vol1/content/posts/academic-burnout.md

 1. Nurture your hobbies - If you schedule frequent participation in activities you enjoy, you'll feel more motivated to begin your school days.
 1. Remaining physically active - Keep your body and brain healthy and fit by working out at least three times a week, drinking enough water, and eating well.
-1. Go outside – get proper sunlight,being in nature can help you destress,so devote a little of your leisure time there!
+1. Go outside – get proper sunlight, being in nature can help you destress, so devote a little of your leisure time there!
 1. Schedule Room for Social Activities: Spending quality time in pleasurable social environments can lift your spirit, provide a mental respite, and provide you with a strong support system from family and friends.
 1. Establish realistic goals: Use a planner and daily notifications to keep motivated to reach deadlines.
 1. Avoid Procrastinating: When you 're facing pressure, it can be tempting to put off activities and projects, but doing so simply leads to insufficient sleep, discontentment, and emotional distress.